Emergency Planning Committee

 Please mark your

-calendars for the next scheduled noon LEPC meeting on Tuesday, May 6, 2014,
+calendars for the next scheduled noon LEPC meeting on Tuesday, September 2,

-here at the County Services Building location.
+2014, here at the County Services Building location.

 County Emergency Management Agency / LEPC Committee